 Chess is played on a board with eight columns called files, each containing eight squares, and eight rows, or ranks, also containing eight squares.
+So, how many squares are there on a normal chessboard?
 The total amount of squares that are on every chess board is 204 squares.

-How did we came up with this number?
-Well there are many different-sized squares on the chessboard and not just the 64 identical squares.
-Below is a table that shows the various different sized squares on a chessboard.
+How did we come up with this number?
+Well, there are many different-sized squares on the chessboard and not just the 64 identical squares.
+Below is a table that shows the various different-sized squares on a chessboard.
 All we have to do is just add them all up to get the total.

 |Type Of Square||Count|